 You can start your story about how you faced a problem (that your buyers also face), and then offer a solution by describing how your product resolved that situation.

 First off, it is okay to be nervous and anxious about giving your sales pitch - as long as this feeling doesn’t manage you.
 Practicing is the best remedy to cure your nerves.

 Showcasing your confidence starts from the moment you greet your prospect.
 You don’t want to sound like there is a question mark after every sentence since they’ll feel like you’re asking permission to speak to them.

 Confidence is a two-way street.
 If they recognize that you lack confidence during your pitch, your prospect will not be confident about doing business with you.
 Once you start your presentation, the confidence in your product will come through because you are the expert and you know your prospects will see the value in your product.

 Did you know that 40% of people respond positively to information that is in visual form, compared to writing?

 Meetings are more enjoyable when people are engaged from the beginning.
-You can do this by showing a short video or some visual information on your slides.
+You can make your presentation stand out by showing a short video or visuals on your slides.